 So a little while ago now I made a really quick video giving a few of my key tips for parents to get the most out of their child or family photoshoot, so I thought as I have 10 minutes I would type them up!
 So here we go.
 If you can't be bothered to read watch the video instead - the sound isn't great!

-It's fine to co-ordinate your outfits, if everyone wants to wear blue jeans and a white top (quite a popular look) that's fine in fact it can be really good to co-ordinate but that would be my advice co-ordinate don't match exactly that just looks odd.
-So in the blue jeans and white shirt example, go for different shades of blue and various cuts, and with the white tops someone could have a collar, someone with long sleeves, someone with short etc, just mix up the styles is the idea really.
+It's fine to co-ordinate your outfits if everyone wants to for example wearing blue jeans and a white top (quite a popular look) it can be really good to co-ordinate but my advice would be co-ordinate don't match exactly that just looks odd.
+So in the blue jeans and white shirt example, go for different shades of blue and various cuts, and with the white tops someone could have a collar, someone with long sleeves, someone with short etc, just mix up the styles is the idea.

-Yes Socks! such an important part of the outfit that it gets a mention all on it's own.
-Quite rarely will you keep your shoes on in a family shoot as you really don't want dirty soles showing up when you are sat on the floor with kids etc. And novelty socks or patterned socks are hugely distracting. my recommendation is barefoot or all wearing simple black socks - it's amazing what a difference this can make to an image!
+Yes, Socks! such an important part of the outfit that it gets a mention all on its own.
+Quite rarely will you keep your shoes on in a family shoot as you don't want dirty soles showing up when you are sat on the floor with kids etc. And novelty socks or patterned socks are hugely distracting. my recommendation is barefoot or all wearing simple black socks - it's amazing what a difference this can make to an image!

 If there will be kids involved in your shoot (and maybe even if there isn't) everyone should have a second outfit - kids are unbelievably good at not only getting themselves in a mess but also everyone around them too!